-Chris Griffin is a Master ChiRunning/ChiWalking Instructor, mentoring with the founder of ChiRunning/ChiWalking, Danny Dreyer.
-Chris lives in Mill Valley, Calif., and travels throughout the US and Canada teaching this technique.
+Christopher Griffin is a Master ChiRunning/ChiWalking Instructor, mentoring with the founder of ChiRunning/ChiWalking, Danny Dreyer.
+Chris lives in Marin County, Calif., and travels throughout the US and Internationally teaching this technique.

-Michael Griffith is a marriage and family therapist in San Francisco who specializes in working with teenagers, men, couples, and families.
+Michael Griffith is a marriage and family therapist in San Francisco, Calif., who specializes in working with teenagers, men, couples, and families.
 He is also a dentist who specializes in treating traumatized patients, as well as a figurative painter.

 Pierre Grimes is founder and president of the Academy of Platonic Studies and the Noetic Society.
 He wrote Philosophical Midwifery: A New Paradigm for Understanding Human Problems.
 He has led workshops and meditation retreats for 30 years.

 Mingtong Gu is an internationally recognized teacher and healer who received his training from a variety of Grandmasters in China and at the world's largest Qigong hospital.

 James Guay grew up fundamentalist Christian and experienced "ex-gay" conversion attempts.
 He testified at the California State Assembly Committee supporting SB 1172, which prohibits "therapy" to change the sexual orientation of minors by licensed psychotherapists.
 James practices psychotherapy in West Hollywood, Calif.